swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Bringing it back to our example, note that the `chopVegetables()` function might throw an error if, say, there is an incident with the kitchen knife.
 That thrown error completes the child task for chopping the vegetables.
 The error will then be propagated out of the `makeDinner()` function, as expected.
 On exiting the body of the `makeDinner()` function, any child tasks that have not yet completed (marinating the meat or preheating the oven, maybe both) will be automatically cancelled.

-### Nurseries
+### Task Groups

 The `async let` construct makes it easy to create a set number of child tasks and associate them with variables.
 However, the construct does not work as well with dynamic workloads, where we don't know the number child tasks we will need to create because (for example) it is dependent on the size of a data structure.
-For that, we need a more dynamic construct: a task *nursery*.
+For that, we need a more dynamic construct: a *task group*.

-A nursery defines a scope in which one can create new child tasks programmatically.
-As with all child tasks, the child tasks within the nursery must complete when the scope exits or they will be implicitly cancelled.
-Nurseries also provide utilities for working with the child tasks, e.g., by waiting until the next child task completes.
+A task group defines a scope in which one can create new child tasks programmatically.
+As with all child tasks, the child tasks within the task group scope must complete when the scope exits or they will be implicitly awaited on.
+This is equivalent to a normal function scope enforcing that one awaits on all `async let` variables before exiting the scope, however with dynamically added child tasks the await becomes implicit at the exit of the task group scope.
+It is likely that various behavior variations for hanling outstanding not-awaited on added tasks will be available for call-site configuration.
+Task groups also provide utilities for working with the child tasks' results, e.g., by waiting until the next child task completes.

 To stretch our example even further, let's consider our `chopVegetables()` operation, which produces an array of `Vegetable` values.
 With enough cooks, we could chop our vegetables even faster if we divided up the chopping for each kind of vegetable.